The discovery of toxic PFAS-contaminated drinking water in Bennington County in 2016 highlighted systemic problems with toxic chemicals in Vermont.

 Given the lack of federal action to reduce our exposure to toxic chemicals, however, Vermont must continue working to improve protections for our families’ health and the environment, including our birds, fish, and wildlife.
 Following the PFAS contamination discovery in Bennington, the Vermont Legislature passed Act 154 in 2016 to establish a Chemical Use Working Group.
 This group recommended a series of policy improvements to better protect our families and communities from exposure to toxic chemicals.

 Recent legislative victories

-After meager progress in the 2017-2018 Legislative session, in 2019 Vermont enacted a number of policies that reduce Vermonters’ potential exposure to harmful chemicals, such as by requiring testing for the neurotoxin lead in the drinking water in all Vermont schools, and banning the unnecessary use of firefighting foam that contains cancer-causing PFAS chemicals.
+Vermont enacted a number of policies in recent years that reduce Vermonters’ potential exposure to harmful chemicals, such as by requiring testing for the neurotoxin lead in the drinking water in all Vermont schools, and banning the unnecessary use of firefighting foam that contains cancer-causing PFAS chemicals.
 Find a rundown below.

 Toxic chemicals in children’s products